Medical Advisor

 • Qualifications: A scientific degree is essential; prior Medical Affairs experience in Europe is required.

-• Other info: This role offers a chance to engage with cross-functional teams and external stakeholders.
+• Other info: This role offers a chance to work cross-functionally and engage with key stakeholders in the industry.

 A leading pharmaceutical organisation is looking for a Medical Affairs Advisor to join its European medical team.
 Supporting the Medical Director, this person will act as a key conduit between the external healthcare environment and internal business functions.
 This position will play a critical role in shaping and implementing the medical strategy for both marketed products and pipeline assets, while ensuring alignment across cross-functional teams.
 The successful candidate will serve as a trusted source of scientific and clinical expertise for internal and external stakeholders.